divio/divio-cloud-docs/background/project-build-process.rst

 1. Services check
 ~~~~~~~~~~~~~~~~~

-The Control Panel checks that required services (such as the database) are available.
+The `Divio <https://www.divio.com>`_ Control Panel checks that required services (such as the database) are available.

 2. Git check out